 Shallot, garlic, and ginger.
 Ginger and garlic impart the typical Asian flavor, which should not be omitted.
 Shallot is of less importance and can be left out since I also include the white part of the scallion.
 All these ingredients must be finely chopped or processed with a blender.

 Light soy sauce and fish sauce.
 I do not use salt to season the chicken.
 The light soy sauce and fish sauce are both salty, which is sufficient to provide the level of saltiness you want.
-The Vietnamese like to use a larger quantity of fish sauce, but the Chinese prefer using soy sauce.
+The Vietnamese like to use a larger quantity of fish sauce, but the Chinese prefer soy sauce.
 You can adjust the ratio between the fish sauce and the soy sauce.
-The reason for not using salt is because both sauces impart flavor in addition to the saltiness.
+The reason for not using salt is that both sauces impart flavor in addition to saltiness.

 Lime juice.
 Lime juice provides the sourness to balance the sweetness of sugar.
 If lime is unavailable, you can use lemon as the substitute.
-Vinegar is not the best option because it lacks the tangy flavor.
+Vinegar is not the best option because it lacks a tangy flavor.

 Sugar and oil.
 There isn’t any significant difference between white and brown sugar.
-If you want to enhance the flavor with honey, reduce the amount of sugar required.
+If you want to enhance the flavor with honey, reduce the sugar required.
 Sugar is necessary to caramelize the chicken during pan-frying.
 As for the oil, it helps to pull the marinade together.